zaaaappp/dots/README.md

 # Dotfiles
-My hyprland dots (mix of jakoolit and binnewbs) to restore on a new system You shouldn't use this as it's not the "nicest" setup, however i like this alot,
+My hyprland dots (mix of jakoolit and binnewbs) to restore on a new system You shouldn't use this as it's not the "nicest" setup, however i like this alot, wallpapers were gathered from various places therefore i've decided not to post them.

 # Credits
 ╺╸[JaKooLit](https://github.com/JaKooLit/Hyprland-Dots) for most of the files.